Sync Up Cinema

-Scheduled for April 28th - 30th and held at the New Orleans Museum of Art, Sync Up Cinema 2014 is just around the corner!
-A total success last year, NOVAC is thrilled to partner once again with the Jazz & Heritage Foundation to bring back leaders and tastemakers in the national and local film industry for an exciting reprise of our conference, screenings, and events - all during the week of Jazz Fest!
+Scheduled for April 27th - 29th and held at the The Jazz & Heritage Center, Sync Up Cinema 2015 is just around the corner!
+NOVAC is thrilled to partner once again with the Jazz & Heritage Foundation to bring back leaders and tastemakers in the national and local film industry for an exciting reprise of our conference, screenings, and events - all during the week of Jazz Fest!

 SPEAKERS FOR SYNC UP CINEMA 2014